YordanGeorgiev/qto/doc/md/installations_doc.md

     ./src/bash/qto/qto.sh -a mojo-hypnotoad-start

 ### 3.12.
 Create the tst product instance
-If you re-visit the target architecture picture(@installations_doc-10), the actions so far have been only the installations of the dev instance - which you should have be now up and running.
+If you revisit the target architecture picture(@installations_doc-10), the actions so far have been only the installations of the dev instance - which you should have be now up and running.
-Qto is design around the idea of developing in dev ( aka doing things for first time and possibly with some errors ), testing in tst ( more of a testing and configuration allowed, but not developing with minor errors and prd ( where no errors are allowed and everything should go smoothly ).
+QTO is designed around the idea of developing in dev ( aka doing things for first time and possibly with some errors ), testing in tst ( more of a testing and configuration allowed, but not developing with minor errors and prd ( where no errors are allowed and everything should go smoothly ).
 Thus by now you have achieved only the dev instance deployment

     ./src/bash/qto/qto.sh -a to-env=tst

 ### 3.13.
 Provision the tst database
 If you re-visit the target architecture picture( installations_doc-10), the actions so far have been only the installations of the dev instance - which you should have be now up and running.
-Qto is design around the idea of developing in dev ( aka doing things for first time and possibly with some errors ), testing in tst ( more of a testing and configuration allowed, but not developing with minor errors and prd ( where no errors are allowed and everything should go smoothly ).
+QTO is designed around the idea of developing in dev ( aka doing things for first time and possibly with some errors ), testing in tst ( more of a testing and configuration allowed, but not developing with minor errors and prd ( where no errors are allowed and everything should go smoothly ).
 Thus by now you have achieved only the dev instance deployment